Mick Jagger: 1970s

 In 1972, Jagger, Charlie Watts, Bill Wyman, Nicky Hopkins, and Ry Cooder released Jamming with Edward!, an album recorded during the band's Let It Bleed sessions.
-The album includes loose jams recorded while the rest of the Stones (reportedly) were waiting for Keith Richards to return to the studio.
+The album includes loose jams recorded while the rest of the Stones (reportedly) were waiting for Richards to return to the studio.

-In November 1972, the band began recording sessions in Kingston, Jamaica, for the album Goats Head Soup, which was released in 1973 and reached No. 1 in both the UK and US.
-The album includes the song "Angie", a global hit that was the first in a string of commercially successful singles to emerge from tepidly received studio albums.
+In November 1972, the band began recording sessions in Kingston, Jamaica, for the album Goats Head Soup, which was released in 1973 and reached No. 1 in both the UK and the US.
+The album includes the song "Angie", a global hit that was the first in a string of commercially successful singles to emerge from tepidly received albums.
 The sessions for Goats Head Soup produced unused material, including "Waiting on a Friend", a ballad that was not released until the Tattoo You LP nine years later.

-Another legal battle over drugs, dating back to their stay in France, interrupted the making of Goats Head Soup.
+Another legal battle over drugs, dating to their stay in France, interrupted the making of Goats Head Soup.
 Authorities issued a warrant for Richards's arrest, and the other band members returned briefly to France for questioning related to the incident.
-Along with Jagger's 1967 and 1970 convictions on drug charges, this complicated the band's plans for their Pacific tour in early 1973.
-The band was denied permission to play in Japan and was nearly banned from playing in Australia.
+Along with Jagger's 1967 and 1970 convictions on drug charges, this complicated the band's plans for its Pacific tour in early 1973.
+The band was denied permission to play in Japan and nearly banned from playing in Australia.
 A European tour followed in September and October 1973, which bypassed France after Richards's arrest in England on drug charges.

 The 1974 album It's Only Rock 'n Roll was recorded in the Musicland Studios in Munich; it reached No. 2 in the UK and No. 1 in the US.
 Jagger and Richards produced the album credited as "the Glimmer Twins".
 The album and the single of the same name were both hits.

-Following Mick Taylor's exodus from the band in December 1974, the Stones needed a new guitarist.
-The recording sessions for the next album, Black and Blue (1976) (No. 2 in the UK, No. 1 in the US), in Munich provided an opportunity for some guitarists hoping to join the band to work while trying out.
-Several guitarists were auditioned, some without even knowing they were auditioning.
-Ronnie Wood, then the guitarist of the band Faces was selected and joined the band in 1975.
+After Mick Taylor left the band in December 1974, the Stones needed a new guitarist.
+The Munich recording sessions for the next album, Black and Blue (1976) (No. 2 in the UK, No. 1 in the US), gave guitarists hoping to join the band the chance to try out.
+Several auditioned, some without knowing they were auditioning.
+Ronnie Wood, then the guitarist of the band Faces was selected, and joined the band in 1975.
 Wood has sometimes functioned as a mediator in the group, especially between Jagger and Richards.
 His first full-length LP with the band was Some Girls (1978), on which they ventured into disco and punk, a move primarily led by Jagger.